dmh247365/node_jsnad/README.md

 &nbsp;
 ### **Important note:- 0.x.x Versions**
 A word of caution around the use of 0.x.x versions, things get messy due to the nature of the special 0 major version number.
-The major version 0 is supposed to be resevered for "initial development", where "anything mmay change at any time". so the "patch" and "minor, non-breaking changes" essentially have no meaning.
+The major version 0 is supposed to be resevered for `"initial development"`, where "anything may change at any time". so the "patch" and "minor, non-breaking changes" essentially have no meaning.

 So the ~ & ^ operator have no impact on a major version starting with 0, whatever is specified is installed.

-A way to treat 0.x semantics is: **0.MAJOR.MINOR**
+`A way to think of 0.x semantics is: **0.MAJOR.MINOR**`

 &nbsp;
 To install all the modules per the package.json file we just do: